jtakamine/dodecahedronci/README.md

     $ sudo groupadd docker
     $ sudo gpasswd -a ${USER} docker

-    # If you are in Ubuntu 14.04, replace "docker" with docker.io
+    # If you are in Ubuntu, you may need to replace "docker" with "docker.io"
     $ sudo service docker restart

     $ newgrp docker

-    # If you are in Ubuntu 14.04, replace "docker" with "docker.io"
-    $ sudo service docker restart

 Step 4 (boot2docker only): Set CLI target endpoint
 --------------------------------------------------